Standing Too Close To The Golf Ball – Causes and How to Fix It

 This is a great video of PGA Tour coach George Gankas demonstrating a drill mimicking Ben Hogan getting into a “water skiing” position after impact that will completely avoid any chance of a chicken wing.

-If you cannot do this drill without shanking the ball or standing up during the downswing, you are probably standing too close to the golf ball.
+If you cannot do this drill without shanking the ball or standing up during the downswing, you are probably standing too close.

 Can It Cause Heel Shot?